 As a child, Paula’s most prized possession was a box of colored pencils with which she would draw for hours.
 Although Paula did not begin painting professionally until she retired from a career in retail, real estate and nursing home administration, she was always painting pictures in her head and had an overwhelming desire to act on this passion.
 In a journal she kept as a young woman, Paula wrote, “I hope I don’t die before I get to paint.”

 The passion for creative expression ran deeply through the veins of both Paula and Isaac.
 Though they had successful careers in business, they always pursued their art.
 While Paula painted colorful landscapes, still-lifes, and Judaic themed canvases, Isaac used his beautiful voice to become a Cantor – an avocation that continues to this day.
 Moved by the majestic beauty of the Rocky Mountains, Paula relocated to Denver with her family in 1967.

 Paula’s art has been shown in galleries throughout Colorado and one of her painting hangs in the state capitol.
 After a childhood filled with dark images of horror and loss, Paula’s goal is to capture the beauty in life through her art with the bold use of color and imagery.
-Two of her favorite paintings are show here.
 Her catalogue can be viewed at paulaburger.com.